Effects of spatial dimensionality and band tilting on the longitudinal optical conductivities in Dirac bands: Introduction

-The rather complicated and multitude properties of LOC, in different phases of tilted Dirac bands and in different spatial dimensions (1D, 2D, 3D), call for a unified comprehensive theoretical analysis.
-For instance, to the best of our knowledge, the LOC in 1D tilted Dirac bands have yet to be studied.
+The rather complicated and multitude properties of LOC, in different phases of tilted Dirac bands and in different spatial dimensions (1D, 2D, and 3D), call for a unified comprehensive theoretical analysis.
 In condensed phase materials, spatial dimensionality and energy dispersion of carriers play central roles in determining physical properties, as exemplified by well-known situations such as phase transitions, localization, Klein tunneling, topologically protected helical states, etc. It is the purpose of this work to provide such a unified analysis of LOC against spatial dimension and band dispersion.
-For materials with tilted Dirac bands, our analysis discovered two general scale relations for the interband and intraband LOCs.
-The interband LOCs vanish in 1D due to lack of extra spatial dimension.
-The angular dependence of LOC is found to provide a means for characterizing the band tilting, and the constant asymptotic background values of LOC reflect the essential features of tilted Dirac bands.
-The LOCs in the anisotropic tilted Dirac cone can be connected to its isotropic counterpart by a ratio that consists of Fermi velocities of the individual material.
-The conclusions of this analysis are valid for a great many Dirac materials in all spatial dimensions of physical interests.
+Our comparable study not only reports qualitative differences/similarities of different spatial dimensionality and band tilting, but also reveals several robust properties independent of spatial dimensionality.